 “People wait all week for Friday, All year for summer, and All life for happiness.”

 It was a tough pill to swallow.
-The moment I realized that I had become what I loathed the most: a fitness coach that is out of shape.
+The moment I realized that I had become what I loathed the most: a Personal Trainer GA that is out of shape.
 A fraud.

 I knew I can get back in shape.
 I knew how to do it.
 But here’s the rub…I wasn’t doing it.

 I had fallen into a pattern all too familiar to most of my clients: Eat too much over Friday night and Saturday brunch, feel guilty and gross.
 Sunday night comes and I read some motivational quotes, and I “get motivated.”
 I’m good with whatever my plan is for Monday and Tuesday.
 By Wednesday, I’m tired and frustrated with work/life/blah blah blah.
 By Thursday I think, “Fuck it.
 This is just how it is gonna be.
 It’s not that bad.
 The clients can’t tell the difference.”
 By Friday I feel gross again but think, “Meh.
 It’s the weekend.
 I’ll enjoy my family and not think about getting my shit together until next week.”

 I just can’t shake this gut-wrenching feeling of living a lie.
 It’s got to stop.

 I soon figured out that I had made a mistake.
 I was too focused on fantasizing about my “dream lifestyle” and creating my “vision board” that I forgot to get in touch with what I really wanted.
 The problem with using a “dream lifestyle” as your intrinsic motivator is that it is impossible to know if it is true what your heart desires.

 When somebody asked me to write down what my “dream lifestyle” looks like, I wrote down stuff like a big house for my family, a vacation home by the beach, driving a sports car, traveling the world, etc…